King Art Games

 King Art Games (stylized as KING Art Games) is a German video game developer.
+It was established by Jan Theysen and Marc König in 2000 to focus on graphic adventure games and role-playing video games.

 The company created the point-and-click adventure The Book of Unwritten Tales, including its prequel called The Critter Chronicles and the sequel The Book of Unwritten Tales 2.
-Their other project that uses similar gameplay mechanics, is the point-and-click adventure The Raven: Legacy of a Master Thief.

-They have developed the turn-based strategy game Battle Worlds: Kronos.
-The studio also worked on the tactical role-playing game The Dwarves, which is based on the novel of the same name.
-Jan Theysen and Marc König established King Art Games in 2000 to focus on graphic adventure games and role-playing video games.
+Their other project that uses similar gameplay mechanics is the point-and-click adventure The Raven: Legacy of a Master Thief.
+They also developed the turn-based strategy game Battle Worlds: Kronos and the tactical role-playing game The Dwarves, which is based on the novel of the same name.

-In January 2020 their Iron Harvest game won the "Best German Game" award at the Deutscher Entwicklerpreis, and the developer team also won "Best Game Design" and "Best Sound Design" and was nominated for "Best Graphic" and "Best Story".
+In January 2020, their game Iron Harvest won the "Best German Game" award at the Deutscher Entwicklerpreis, and the developer team also won "Best Game Design" and "Best Sound Design" and was nominated for "Best Graphic" and "Best Story".